sunyumail93/PipeQiime2Meta/README.md

 ## PipeQiime2Meta_Prepare.sh

 To run the workflow, two database files need to be downloaded and saved in the ./bin folder.
 This can be automatically achieved by running the PipeQiime2Meta_Prepare.sh.
-This script required `wget`, `unzip`.
+This script requires `wget`, `unzip`.

 ```
 [Usage]: PipeQiime2Meta_Prepare.sh [Anything_not_empty]